rizayeva/coronaClassification/README.md

 Should you have any questions, do not hesitate to reach out: rizayeva@wisc.edu

 For reference:
 Rizayeva, A., Nita, M.D., Radeloff, V.C.
 2023.
-Large-area, 1964 land cover classifications of Corona spy satellite imagery for the Caucasus Mountains, *Remote Sensing of Environment*, 284, 113343.
+Large-area, 1964 land cover classifications of Corona spy satellite imagery for the Caucasus Mountains, *Remote Sensing of Environment, 284*, 113343.